TheNivas/LearningScala/22_Collections_Map/22_Collections_Map.md

-# D 22: Collections:: Map
+# Day 22:: Collections: Map

 * `{key : Value, Key: Value, K:V,.......}`
 * Key must be unique
 * can be mutable as well as immutable